tingerrr/typst-test/docs/book/src/guides/test-sets.md

    You can do so by adding any of the following identifier matchers:
    - `default & ephemeral & mod(~sub)`
    - `default & ephemeral & mod(=mod/sub)`
-   - `default & ephemeral & id(/^mod\/sub/)`
+   - `default & ephemeral & id(:^mod/sub)`

 You can iteratively test your results with `typst-test list -e '...'` until you're satisfied.
 Then you can run whatever operation you want with the same expression.
-IF it is a destructive operation, i.e. one that writes chaanges to non-temporary files, then you must also pass `--all` if your test set contains more than one test.
+If it is a destructive operation, i.e. one that writes chaanges to non-temporary files, then you must also pass `--all` if your test set contains more than one test.

 ## Scripting
 If you build up test set expressions programmatically, consider taking a look at the built-in test set constants.